scheduleonce/oh-docker-tag-action/README.md

 - dockerServer: Your docker server url
 - username: Your docker Username
 - password: Your docker password
-- imageTag: Tag to be used for creating image tags ( Creates a image with the exact tag without replacement )
+- imageTag: Tag to be used for creating image tags ( Creates a image with the tag without replacement )
-- pullId: Pull Id to be used for creating image tags ( Creates a image with the exact pull Id without replacement )
+- pullId: Pull Id to be used for creating image tags ( Creates a image with the pull Id without replacement )
-- tagMap: Mapping to be used for creating image tags
+- tagMap: Mapping to be used for creating image tags with replacement
   Example:
   ```
   tagMap: |